-When you work with text, whether it is in titles or notes or journaling, you always want an option to change it, especially if you find an error after you finished your project.
-However, when you need to add drop shadows or bevels or other effects, you can't add them to your vectors, and keep your text editable, or can you?
+When you work with text, whether it is in titles or notes, or journaling, you always want an option to change it, especially if you find an error after you finished your project.
+However, when you need to add drop shadows or bevels or other effects, you can't add them to your vector layers, and keep your vector text editable, or can you?

 Keep a hidden copy

 When you have text and want to add some effects, often, you need to convert it to a raster layer.
 The problem with the raster layers is that they are no longer editable like the initial vector layers were.
 So here is the dilemma: keeping it in vector format, you can't apply the effects, but by applying the effects in raster, you can't edit it.

 The solution is to keep your text in vector format, while you apply the effects to a COPY of that layer.

 In the Layers palette, right-click on your vector layer, and choose Duplicate.

 Then, right-click on that duplicate layer and choose Convert to Raster.

 Now, you can hide the Vector layer by clicking the eye icon on the left.